-According to this research (32 cities studied), a fleet of over 25,000 e-buses is expected to be deployed by 2030 (approximately 29% of the total fleet) and over 55,000 by 2050 (approximately 63% of the total fleet).
+According to this research (32 cities studied), a fleet of over 25,000 e-buses is expected to be deployed by 2030 and over 55,000 by 2050.

 The investment costs contemplates the acquisition of the new e-buses per period plus the charging infrastructure.